Harry Potter and the Prisoner of Azkaban (film): Differences from the book

 Prisoner of Azkaban was, at the time of publication, the series' longest book.
 The increasing plot complexity necessitated a looser adaptation of the book's finer plot lines and back-story.
-The connection between Harry's parents and the Marauder's Map is only briefly mentioned, as is Remus Lupin's association to the map.
+The connection between Harry's father and the Marauder's Map is only briefly mentioned, as is Remus Lupin's association to the map.
 Additionally, it was never mentioned who the Marauders were or who the nicknames Moony, Wormtail, Padfoot, and Prongs referred to.
-Some exposition was removed for dramatic effect: both the Shrieking Shack and Scabbers the rat are mentioned only very briefly in the film, while they receive a more thorough coverage in the novel.
+Some exposition was removed for dramatic effect: both the Shrieking Shack and Scabbers the rat are mentioned only very briefly in the film, while they receive more thorough coverage in the novel.
 Most of Sirius Black's back story is also cut, with no mention of how he escaped from Azkaban.

 On account of pace and time considerations, the film glosses over detailed descriptions of magical education.
-Only one Hippogriff, Buckbeak, is seen, and only Malfoy and Harry are seen interacting with the Hippogriff during Care of Magical Creatures lessons, and most other lessons, including all of Snape's Potions classes, were cut from the film.
+Only one Hippogriff, Buckbeak, is seen, and only Draco Malfoy and Harry are seen interacting with the Hippogriff during Care of Magical Creatures lessons.
+Most other lessons, including all of Snape's Potions classes, were cut from the film.
 The Fidelius Charm's complicated description is removed entirely from the film, with no explanation given of exactly how Sirius is supposed to have betrayed the Potters to Lord Voldemort.
 Many of this scene's lines are redistributed amongst Cornelius Fudge and Minerva McGonagall; in compensation, McGonagall's exposition of the Animagus transformation is instead given by Snape.